sophiecchen/personal-website/thoughts/README.md

 * [Hack The Box Academy](https://academy.hackthebox.com/) teaches beginners cybersecurity topics with a focus on penetration testing.
 * [TryHackMe Guided Rooms](https://tryhackme.com/r/hacktivities) guide beginners through various areas of cybersecurity.
 * [Professor Messer's Security+ Videos](https://www.professormesser.com/security-plus/sy0-701/sy0-701-video/sy0-701-comptia-security-plus-course/) explain a wide variety of fundamental cybersecurity concepts.
 These videos are geared toward the CompTIA Security+ Certification.
+* [The Hitchhiker's Guide to DFIR: Experiences From Beginners and Experts](https://leanpub.com/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts) is a free, crowdsourced book by the members of the Digital Forensics Discord Server on all things DFIR.

 ## CTFs and Labs